Frequent Questions

 Got a question?
 Hang on, maybe we got an answer for you right here!

 Very simple.
-Just go to this link: http://aerocadet.com/requirement#a3 Print out the requirements and take them to your medical doctor.
+Just go to this link, print out the requirements and take them to your medical doctor.
 He will screen you in accordance with all the specified on this page criteria and, if everything is okay, you are going to pass the FAA medical test.

 Yes, you can!
-If you have a current and valid ICAO PPL, you can get a discount of $10,200 USD from either the FPAP-1 program or a full AAS degree program.
+If you have a current and valid ICAO PPL, you can get a discount of $10,000 USD from the FPAP-US in the U.S. or FPAP-C program in Canada.

 Yes, shortly after arriving in the U.S, students can apply for work on-campus only.
 Students are not allowed to work off-campus for the first 12 months from the date of their arrival in the United States.
 Please note: due to limited availability of non-pilot vacancies on campus, we can not guarantee that students will have an opportunity to work on-campus before achieving their flight instructor licenses.

-Yes, in accordance with the CPT program rules, students are allowed to work on-campus as flight instructors.
+Yes, in accordance with the CPT and OPT program rules, students are allowed to work on-campus as flight instructors.
 The work hours are limited to 20 hours per week.
-The pay is limited to $20 USD per flight hour.
+The pay is limited to $20 USD per flight hour (may change with time).